crosscon/context-based-auth-crosscon-demo/env/README.md

 The purpose of this repo is to provide the environment required for compilation of the CROSSCON hypervisor.

+This README and the `build_rpi4.sh` script are modified to demonstrate the specific build process for building the CBA TA.

 ## Clone the repository

 Clone the repository by executing following command.